-All CEMS students - as well as young CEMS alumni graduated 0-4 years ago - have the opportunity to attend the Career Fairs.
+All CEMS students - as well as young CEMS alumni graduated within the last four years - have the opportunity to attend the Career Fairs.

 The CEMS Annual Events take place in late November / early December every year.
 Several events are organized over a four-day period: stakeholder meetings, the annual General Assembly and the CEMS MIM Graduation Ceremony.
-These events bring together around 2,000 people, academics and administrators, alumni, students and their families.
+These events bring together around 2,000 people, including academics and administrators, alumni, students and their families.